-Cafe, croissant, worms: EU agency says worms safe to eat
+Cafe, croissant, worms?
+EU agency says worms safe to eat

 Allergic reactions may occur, especially depending on the type of feed given to the bugs, known officially as Tenebrio molitor larva.
 But overall “the panel concludes that the (novel food) is safe under the proposed uses and use levels.”

 Thus, the European Union has now thrown its weight behind worms in much the same way the United Nations has.
-The Food and Agriculture Agency in 2013 championed edible bugs as a low-fat, high-protein food for people, pets and livestock that are good for the environment and help feed the hungry.
+The U.N.’s Food and Agriculture Organization in 2013 championed edible bugs as a low-fat, high-protein food for people, pets and livestock that are good for the environment and help feed the hungry.

+This version corrects the name of the Food and Agriculture Organization of the United Nations.